>Date: Sat Oct 17 14:32:11 1998

 >underlying rate of growth of the Argentinian economy

 JCT: These are recent results.
-I was talking about the period in
+I was talking

 the mid 1980s after the states had issued their local currencies when